gwnrtools/nr-catalog-tools/README.md

 collaboration, as that
 has much of the capabilities for handling Numerical Relativity data that we need in general for all catalogs.
+Much of the interface here is deliberately identical to that in the `sxs` package to facilitate their interuse.

 We currently support the following catalogs:
 - [Simulating eXtreme Spacetimes Waveforms Catalog](https://data.black-holes.org/waveforms/catalog.html)